THE WATER TECHNOLOGY LIST HAS NOW CLOSED

 The Water Technology List

 The Water Technology List was managed by AEA on behalf of Defra and HMRC.
 It promoted technologies and products like an office water cooler that encourage sustainable water use and rewards businesses for investing in them through the Enhanced Capital Allowance (ECA) scheme.

 The Enhanced Capital Allowance Scheme

 The ECA scheme allowed businesses in the UK to write off the entire cost of the equipment against taxable profits of the year of purchase.
 This provided a boost in cash-flow and an incentive to invest in sustainable water products.

-All businesses like ISO consultants were able to claim ECAs, irrespective of size, industrial or commercial sector or location.
+All businesses including those classed as an ISO 9001 consultant were able to claim ECAs, irrespective of size, industrial or commercial sector or location.

 Capital allowances and ECAs were claimed in a business’s tax return.
 For tax purposes, a business also needed to keep records of the purchase of products and systems, including water efficient products, which were eligible for the ECA.